“The folding screen painting of Chinese lions “（唐獅子図屏風絵）

 However, he originally drew this picture on a sliding door instead of a screen.
 The sliding door was used for an aristocratic residence that was established in December 1590.
 As he died three month ago, Kano Eitoku may have not seen the completed work with his own eyes.

 Japanese people have used a cypress as a high class lumber.
 The Japanese cypress pillars of the temples, which has been over 1000 years old, such as Horyuji and Yakushiji, still supporting the building solidly.

-He painted the cypress with overwhelming force, with the gorgeous golden background.
+He painted cypress trees with overwhelming force, with the gorgeous golden background.
 He emphasized the overall contrast by limiting the number of colorsand expressed strength by drawing the tree with rough lines.

 It is a picture characterizing the paintings of the Azuchi-Momoyama Period and showing his intense temperament.